ethereum/EIPs/EIPS/eip-5XXX.md

 #### exchangeRate

 The current exchangeRate of the underlying token <-> money market deposit post-maturity.
 Returns 0 before maturity.
+_Alberto: I wonder if we could make the ERC a bit more compact, and have only `exchangeRate` (renamed to `rate`).
+Before maturity, it returns the rate that will work at maturity, after maturity, it can return the same, or change._

-OPTIONAL - This method can be used to provide needed data for the calculation of interest post-maturity, but interfaces and other contracts MUST NOT expect this method to be present.
+OPTIONAL - This method can be used to provide needed data for the calculation of interest post-maturity, but interfaces and other contracts MUST NOT expect this method to be present. _Alberto: Optionality in ERCs is better avoided.
+Not everyone will implement it, therefore integrators must assume it might not be there, and leads to a proliferation of `safe*` methods._

 MUST _NOT_ revert.